vediicaa/LanguageLearningGame/README.md

 `cd server`
 `npm start`

-The project is will run on your machine!
+The project will run on your machine!